wolfSSL/wolfTPM/examples/README.md

 The TLS example uses TPM based ECDHE (ECC Ephemeral key) support.
 It can be disabled using `CFLAGS="-DWOLFTPM2_USE_SW_ECDHE"` or `#define WOLFTPM2_USE_SW_ECDHE`.
 We are also looking into using the 2-phase `TPM2_EC_Ephemeral` and `TPM2_ZGen_2Phase` methods for improved performance and scalability.

-Note: The TPM2_CreatePrimary with TPM_RH_NULL for ephemeral key use has an issue with SLB9670 7.83 firmware.
-Please update to latest firmware or disable ECDHE support using WOLFTPM2_USE_SW_ECDHE to resolve.
+Note: To force ECC use with wolfSSL when RSA is enabled define `TLS_USE_ECC`.

+Generation of the Client and Server Certificates requires running:
+1. `./examples/csr/csr`
+2. `./certs/certreq.sh`
+3. Copy the CA files from wolfTPM to wolfSSL certs directory.
+    a. `cp ./certs/ca-ecc-cert.pem ../wolfssl/certs/tpm-ca-ecc-cert.pem`
+    b. `cp ./certs/ca-rsa-cert.pem ../wolfssl/certs/tpm-ca-rsa-cert.pem`

 ### TLS Client

 Examples show using a TPM key and certificate for TLS mutual authentication (client authentication).

-It uses macros defined at compile time for the host/port.
-See `TLS_HOST` and `TLS_PORT`.

-Generation of the Client Certificate requires running:
-1. `./examples/csr/csr`
-2. `./certs/certreq.sh`
+This example client connects to localhost on on port 11111 by default.
+These can be overriden using `TLS_HOST` and `TLS_PORT`.

+You can validate using the wolfSSL example server this like:
+`./examples/server/server -b -p 11111 -g -d`

+To validate client certificate use the following wolfSSL example server command:
+`./examples/server/server -b -p 11111 -g -A ./certs/ca-rsa-cert.pem`
+or
+`./examples/server/server -b -p 11111 -g -A ./certs/ca-ecc-cert.pem`

+Then run the wolfTPM TLS client example:
+`./examples/tls/tls_client`.

 ### TLS Server

 This example shows using a TPM key and certificate for a TLS server.

 By default it listens on port 11111 and can be overridden at build-time using the `TLS_PORT` macro.

-Generation of the Server Certificate requires running:
-1. `./examples/csr/csr`
-2. `./certs/certreq.sh`
+Run the wolfTPM TLS server example:
+`./examples/tls/tls_server`.

- You can validate using the wolfSSL example client this like:
+Then run the wolfSSL example client this like:
+`./examples/client/client -h localhost -p 11111 -g -d`

+To validate server certificate use the following wolfSSL example client comment:
+`./examples/client/client -h localhost -p 11111 -g -A ./certs/ca-rsa-cert.pem`
+or
-  `./examples/client/client -h 192.168.0.100 -p 11111 -d -g`
+`./examples/client/client -h localhost -p 11111 -g -A ./certs/ca-ecc-cert.pem`

-Or using your browser: `https://192.168.0.100:11111`
+Or using your browser: `https://localhost:11111`

-With browsers you will get a certificate warning because it cannot validate the test server certificate.
+With browsers you will get certificate warnings until you load the test CA's `./certs/ca-rsa-cert.pem` and `./certs/ca-ecc-cert.pem` into your OS key store.
 For testing most browsers have a way to continue to the site anyways to bypass the warning.
-You can also load the generated test CA's at `./certs/ca-rsa-cert.pem` and `./certs/ca-ecc-cert.pem` into your OS key store.

 ## Benchmark